cadauxe/eolabtools/docs/source/orcult_doc/orcult_starter.rst

 Steps of the algorithm
 ===============================

+The algorithm is based on segment detection, and this step can be performed using two different methods: Pylsd or fld.
+The choice is left up to the user.
 Once the lines have been detected in the image (via pylsd or fld), various treatments are applied to the lines to calculate the overall crop orientation for each plot.

 Here are the main steps in the algorithm: